ionic-team/ionic-framework/BREAKING.md

 #### Activated, Focused, Hover States

-The `.activated` class that gets added has been renamed to `.ion-activated` for consistency with how we add focused to elements and to avoid conflicts in user’s CSS.
+The `.activated` class that gets added has been renamed to `.ion-activated` for consistency with how we add focused to elements and to avoid conflicts in users' CSS.

 <!-- TODO mention some of the changes to the hover values: https://github.com/ionic-team/ionic/pull/19440 -->